-The support of the library is derived mainly from the operating funds of the University and partly from the income from endowments designating the library as beneficiary.
-A group of friends of the library, the Library Fellows, interest themselves in the library and its collections and contribute annually to its support.
+Support of the library is derived mainly from University operating funds.
+Some support is received from income from endowments designating the library as beneficiary, and a group of friends, the Library Fellows, interest themselves in the library and its support.

-The new library building will house the main library.
-This is the working collection of library materials most useful to students and faculty.
 The library is a depository of U. S. Government publications.
 Newspapers, pamphlets, maps, state agricultural publications, and microfilms are included in the collection.
-Special collections include the George P. Marsh Library, of about twelve thousand volumes in the humanities, the Howard-Hawkins Civil War collection, and the Whittingham-Stevens collection of Chiswick imprints.
+Special collections include the George P.